United Way Grant Funding takes place annually, each Spring. The grant process for the 2014-15 year has passed.

 2015-16 Grant Funding Process and Timeline - click here for a PDF of dates, times, deadlines and mandatory workshops for the upcoming grant cycle.

 (Returning users, click on "Grant Log-In" above to manage your grant or apply)

-Below are sample grant materials from last year for your review, click on each item to view content:
+Below are sample grant materials from the previous year (2014-15) for your review, click on each item to view content:

 Community Partners are 501(c)3 agencies who receive funds through the allocations process.
 They must meet a Priority Need, complete a full application and budget forms and make a presentation to the Priority Teams.
 Minimum request is $5,000.
 Community Partners are then awarded an allocation approved by the Board of Directors.
 They must adhere to all reporting requirements and sign a Partner Agreement.
 Community partners are not subject to processing or fundraising fees for funds that are donor designated.
 Designation amounts are included in the agency’s monthly allocations check.